 Following the INSPIRE Report and evaluation, the Commission has published a list of priority data sets, which will be amended by adding the MRUs, since it will be a key spatial dataset of relevance for MSFD reporting.

 The preparation of the set of MRUs to cover all marine waters will take time to fully establish.
 In particular, the set of subdivisions (also referred to as 'assessment areas' in previous guidance, 'sub-basins' in HELCOM, etc) used for reporting is more established in the Baltic and Atlantic regions than in the Mediterranean and Black Sea regions.
 Consequently, until such (sub)regionally agreed subdivisions are in place, it will be possible for MS to use and update their existing national reporting areas.
-This can be done via updates to the schema '4geo.xml' and provision of associated GIS shapefiles (see 2012 guidance) and using the template available in the MSFD reporting resources page.
-In that case, Member States are welcome to update the 4geo.xml files if they wish to use different MRUs to those already provided via Eionet or as used in 2012.
-In order to be able to provide updated drop-down lists of MRU codes in the web-forms, Member States need to provide the updated 4geo.xml files prior to the reporting exercise, so that the MRU codes can be inserted.
+This can be done via updates to the schema '4geo.xml' and provision of associated GIS shapefiles (see 2012 guidance) and using the shapefile template and associated guidance available in the MSFD reporting resources page.
+In that case, MS are welcome to update the 4geo.xml files if they wish to use different MRUs to those already provided via Eionet or as used in 2012.
+In order to be able to provide updated drop-down lists of MRU codes in the web-forms, MS need to provide the updated 4geo.xml files prior to the reporting exercise, so that the MRU codes can be inserted.

 Features and elements assessed